-There are other drugs and treatments that may be used for your disease, and these can be prescribed by your regular cancer doctor, if you are not in this study.
-These drugs all work in different ways in the body as compared to IL-15 and mogamulizumab, and with different side effects.
-In clinical trials, they were able to shrink tumors in 20-30% of patients, and delayed progression of disease in a majority of patients by 2-3 months, but none of the other available treatments has been shown to prolong life.
+There are other drugs and treatments that may be used for your disease, and these can be prescribed by your regular cancer doctor, even if you are not in this study.
+They all work in different ways in the body as compared to IL-15 and avelumab, and with different side effects.
 If you would prefer other drugs or treatments, you should consider not joining this study.